rbuas/image-room/doc/personas.md

 ## Media Manager

-As a Media Manager, I know very well the demand of the project and I am responsible to prepare all pre-settings and to close all packages at the end of production aiming different resolutions and photo set.
-I am also responsable to organise post on social media.
+As a Media Manager, I know very well the demand of the project, and I am responsible to prepare all pre-settings and to close all packages at the end of production aiming different resolutions and photo set.
+I am also responsible to organise post on social media.

 *behaviors* :
 - I have marketing skills
 - I am aware about the current subjects on social media
-- I comunicate precisely with clients and naturallt with public
+- I communicate precisely with clients and naturallt with public
 - I am very organized

 *needs* :
-- Note every demand with differents kind of clients and it's needs (like resolution, formats, watermarks, theme, style...)
+- Note every demand with differents kind of clients, and it's needs (like resolution, formats, watermarks, theme, style...)
 - Prepare everything before start production, but to do that, I need all informations about the project and clients
 - Check each end package before delivery it

 *goals* :
-- organize and delivery packages with set of photos for different usage needs
+- Organize and delivery packages with set of photos for different usage needs
 - Create a regular post campaign to explore the project content on social media

 ## Workbase

-As a Workbase, I am responsable to keep things concentrated during the shooting.
+As a Workbase, I am responsible to keep things concentrated during the shooting.
 I am a central place to keep computers, internet connection and equipments.

 *behaviors* :
 - I am stable and protected

 *needs* :
 - Near electricity points
-- High speed internet connection
+- High-speed internet connection
 - High processor computer
 - Table for the computers and other equipments
 - Memory card readers